redhat-performance/jetlag/README.md

 * `rwn_lab_interface` - applies only to rwn cluster type and should map to the nodes interface in which the lab provides dhcp to
 * `rwn_vlan_start` - desired starting vlan for remote worker nodes
 * `rwn_network_*` - network configuration to be used for each remote worker node, each remote worker will be on its own network

+Set your pull-secret in `pull_secret.txt` in repo base directory.

 Run create-inventory playbook